Older couple on porch of family home.

 What Is A Reverse Mortgage?

 Reverse mortgages are loans for homeowners aged 62 and older that allow them to convert their home equity into cash.
-The loan first pays off their mortgage, and the rest of the money is used however the homeowner wants.
+The loan first pays off their mortgage, and the homeowner uses the rest of the money however they want.
 While the homeowner must continue to pay their property taxes and homeowners insurance, they won’t have to make another mortgage payment until they sell the home, move out or pass away.

 The qualification requirements for a reverse mortgage include the following: